openssl/openssl/doc/designs/quic-design/json-encoder.md

 --------

-The encoder supports JSON-SEQ (RFC 7464), as this is an optimal format for outputting QLOG for our purposes.
+The encoder supports JSON-SEQ (RFC 7464), as this is an optimal format for outputting qlog for our purposes.

 Number Handling
 ---------------